-In 2020 the event runs every evening between Wednesday, January 15th, and Sunday, February 16th.
+In 2020 the event ran every evening between Wednesday, January 15th, and Sunday, February 16th.
+The event will not be taking place in Vancouver in 2021.

 Dinner With a View in Vancouver and Elsewhere